wittyicon29/WeedWatch-Weed-Detection-using-CNN/README.md

 # Weed-Detection-using-CNN
 This project aims to detect weeds in images using a Convolutional Neural Network (CNN) model.
 The project combines image data and text data to train a model that can classify images as either "weed" or "non-weed".
 It provides an end-to-end pipeline, including image preprocessing, text preprocessing, data combination, model training, evaluation, and deployment to a local machine using the a CLI Flask app in python.

+# Note
+The dataset in a raw dataset without any preprocessing being done before on it.
+Due to which the images had to be labelled manually and may be prone to human error.
+This affected the model accuracy and maybe the predictions too.
+Due to which the model accuracy was 54% on training as well as validation sets.
+After fine-tuning and hyperparameter tuning and some more data preprocessing the accuracy may subjected to increase.

 # Dataset
 The dataset used in this project consists of images and corresponding labels indicating whether the image contains a weed or not.
 The images are stored in the train_images directory, and the labels are provided in the labels.csv file.